solargrammars/solargrammars.github.io/_drafts/color-gates.md

 color: "#D95B43"
 ---

-We have explored the relationship betwenn language and colors from both word and character level perspectives, but in isolation.
+We have explored the relationship between language and colors from both word and character level perspectives, but in isolation.
 Then, the natural question that arises is what if subword structures play an important role in color